AA-Turner/pygame-ce/docs/reST/ref/draw.rst

    .. note::
        For an aapolygon, use :func:`aalines()` with ``closed=True``.

-   .. versionchangedold:: 2.0.0 Added support for keyword arguments.
+   .. versionchanged:: 2.0.0 Added support for keyword arguments.

    .. ## pygame.draw.polygon ##